valknw/AECreqtrack/README.md

 5. Import or export a CSV file with the **Import CSV** and **Export CSV** buttons.

 All data is persisted in the browser, so refreshing the page keeps your progress for each project.

+All of these commands can be executed from the integrated terminal inside Visual Studio Code, making it easy for beginners to experiment with the project.